 - Be grateful and hopeful.
 Find ways to share positive messages about what you’ve learned in the year, or how you are going to change in the year ahead.

 - If you are finding MsPaint isn’t quite as stylish as you would like, try out Canva.
 It’s free and gives your images a stylish finish without you needing to be a graphic designer.
-Want to go a step further and try out some video?
+You can also get free videos from Pexels and add these into Canva as well.